Altered glycaemia and Vitamin C

 - zinc – can decrease food intake through altered sense of taste and poor appetite; currently prescribed frusemide therefore advisable to check status;

-– low magnesium – magnesium is important in vitamin D activation and muscle function, amongst other functions.
+- low magnesium - magnesium is important in vitamin D activation and muscle function, amongst other functions.
 Also currently prescribed frusemide which significantly decreases magnesium absorption.
-Magnesium is an intracellular ion therefore serum levels are unlikely to detect early depletion of status Advisable to monitor magnesium status;
+Magnesium is an intracellular ion therefore serum levels are unlikely to detect early depletion of status Advisable to monitor magnesium status.

 The identified membrane transporters inhibit the absorption and/or organ and cellular uptake of a range of nutrients as identified which means blood test results are likely to indicate normal or elevated status whereas these nutrients may be in the blood because they are prevented from entering relevant organs and cells, therefore recommended to –